pstryjew/Pulumi/README.md

 Had a couple other IAM issues with the iam:CreateRole action, to get past that I gave my Pulumi user Admin rights, I didn't have time to figure the correct permission wanting to move to get the environment operational.

+The lambda_function.py file should be located in the ./lambda directory